 How is SIS different from adaptive behavior scales?

-I am a parent and I love SIS and would like it to be used with my child with a developmental disability.
+I am a parent and I love SIS-A and would like it to be used with my child with a developmental disability.
 What should I do?

-Yes, AAIDD is the sole publisher of SIS.
+Yes, AAIDD is the sole publisher of the suite of SIS products.